George Vancouver: Later life

-Impressed by the view from Richmond Hill, Vancouver retired to Petersham, London.
+Impressed by the view from Richmond Hill, Vancouver retired to Petersham, then in Surrey and part of modern London.

 Vancouver faced difficulties when he returned home to England.
 The accomplished and politically well-connected naturalist Archibald Menzies complained that his servant had been pressed into service during a shipboard emergency; sailing master Joseph Whidbey had a competing claim for pay as expedition astronomer; and Thomas Pitt, 2nd Baron Camelford, whom Vancouver had disciplined for numerous infractions and eventually sent home in disgrace, proceeded to harass him publicly and privately.

 Pitt's allies, including his cousin, Prime Minister William Pitt the Younger, attacked Vancouver in the press.
 Thomas Pitt took a more direct approach; on 29 August 1796 he sent Vancouver a letter heaping many insults on the head of his former captain, and challenging him to a duel.
-Vancouver gravely replied that he was unable "in a private capacity to answer for his public conduct in his official duty," and offered instead to submit to formal examination by flag officers.
+Vancouver gravely replied that he was unable "in a private capacity to answer for his public conduct in his official duty", and offered instead to submit to formal examination by flag officers.
 Pitt chose instead to stalk Vancouver, ultimately assaulting him on a London street corner.
 The terms of their subsequent legal dispute required both parties to keep the peace, but nothing stopped Vancouver's civilian brother Charles from interposing and giving Pitt blow after blow until onlookers restrained the attacker.
 Charges and counter-charges flew in the press, with the wealthy Camelford faction having the greater firepower until Vancouver, ailing from his long naval service, died.

 Death

 Vancouver, at one time amongst Britain's greatest explorers and navigators, died in obscurity on 10 May 1798 at the age of 40, less than three years after completing his voyages and expeditions.
 No official cause of death was stated, as the medical records pertaining to Vancouver were destroyed; one doctor named John Naish claimed Vancouver died from kidney failure, while others believed it was a hyperthyroid condition.

-His grave is in the churchyard of St Peter's Church, Petersham, in the London Borough of Richmond upon Thames, England.
+Vancouver's grave is in the churchyard of St Peter's Church, Petersham, in the London Borough of Richmond upon Thames, England.
 The Hudson's Bay Company placed a memorial plaque in the church in 1841.
 His grave in Portland stone, renovated in the 1960s, is now Grade II listed in view of its historical associations.